warcrimesdocument/warcrimesdocument.github.io/index.markdown

 to my voice and a strange, stuttering and nervous way of speaking.
 They slighly open my mouth while making it hard to feel and prevent it.
 They frequently produce sounds from my stomach when I'm near other people.
 They are able to make me sneeze, sometimes successively, on different occasions when I'm near other people.
+They are able to control the urinary system and they have caused me to urinate in my pants on numerous planned occasions when they make it impossible for me to hold it.

 They frequently simulate certain unpleasant odors when I'm in the presence other people.
 At the same time they communicate with me and try to anger me as much as they can.
 They can say things like "they think you smell like shit, they think you're farting" and other insults.